 Pharmacy today is about caring for patients.
-At WSU, we are training students to be part of a health care team.
-You will learn the traditional practices of dispensing and compounding medications, but also be taught to give flu shots, take blood pressure, test blood glucose, communicate medical information in understandable language, assess a patient’s overall health, and more.
+At WSU, we are training students to be part of an outstanding health care team.
+You will learn the traditional practices of dispensing and compounding medications and also be taught to give flu shots, take blood pressure, test blood glucose, communicate medical information in understandable language, assess a patient’s overall health, and more.

 New Yakima location